 Additionally, the company offers 24/7 support for its customers.
 Anecdotal evidence suggests that the interface and chat-based help features are some of the easiest for non-techies to master.
 The program's interface is simple, clean and easy to use.

 There are many reasons that selecting security software from Kromtech might not be a good choice.
 The lab tests for the software are unimpressive and the software scored poorly in real-world tests.

-While the software is certified by West Coast Labs and the ISCA, it is important to note that, just as in the case for Better Business Bureau accreditation, in order to be certified, companies must pay the lab.
+While the software is certified by West Coast Labs and the ISCA, it is important to note that in order to be certified, companies must pay the lab.
 There are reports to suggest that this payment "helps" companies become certified.